Dead boy pulled from rubble of latest Russian hit on Ukraine | Headlines

 Emergency crews pulled the body of a toddler from the rubble in a pre-dawn search for survivors on Saturday of a Russian missile strike that tore through an apartment building in the central Ukrainian city of Kryvyi Rih.

-The missile was one of what Ukrainian authorities said were 16 that got through air defences among the 76 missiles fired on Friday in the latest Russian attack targeting Ukrainian energy infrastructure, part of Moscow's strategy to leave Ukrainian civilians and soldiers in the dark and cold this winter.
+The missile was one of what Ukrainian authorities said were 16 that eluded air defences among the 76 missiles fired on Friday in the latest Russian attack targeting Ukrainian energy infrastructure, part of Moscow's strategy to leave Ukrainian civilians and soldiers in the dark and cold this winter.

 Reznichenko said the pounding from Russian forces continued overnight, damaging power lines and houses in the cities and towns of Nikopol, Marhanets and Chervonohryhorivka, which are across the Dnieper River from the Russian-occupied Zaporizhzhia nuclear power plant.

-By Saturday morning, Ukraine's military leadership said Russian forces had updated the number of missiles fired in the latest attack to 98.
+By Saturday morning, Ukraine's military leadership said Russian forces had fired more than a score of other missiles since the barrage a day earlier.

-It did not say how many in total had been stopped by the air defences.
+It did not say how many of those might have been stopped by the air defences.

-The onslaught on Friday, which pummelled many parts of central, eastern and southern Ukraine, involved one of the biggest attacks yet on the capital, Kyiv, in the war sparked by Russia's invasion of Ukraine on February 24.
+Friday's onslaught, which pummelled many parts of central, eastern and southern Ukraine, constituted one of the biggest assaults on the capital, Kyiv, since Russia began the war by attacking Ukraine on February 24.

-Kyiv came under fire from about 40 missiles on Friday, authorities said, though air defences intercepted 37 of them.
+Kyiv came under fire from about 40 missiles on Friday, authorities said, nearly all intercepted by air defences.

 Kyiv Mayor Vitali Klitschko reported on Saturday that two-thirds of homes had been reconnected to electricity and all had regained access to water.
 The subway system also resumed service, after serving as a shelter the day before.

+The head of Ukraine's northeastern Kharkiv province Oleh Syniehubov said Saturday that electricity had been restored to the entire region, including Kharkiv city, the country's second-largest metropolis.

+The power had been knocked out on Friday in attacks involving 10 S-300 missiles.

-In Kryvyi Rih, 596 miners stuck underground because of missile strikes were all rescued, Mayor Oleksandr Vilkul reported late Friday.
+In Kryvyi Rih, 596 miners were stuck underground because of missile strikes, but all were eventually rescued, Mayor Oleksandr Vilkul said late on Friday.

+Installation of a protective dome has begun at the Zaporizhzhia nuclear power plant, an official from the Moscow-installed authorities of Ukraine's southeastern Zaporizhzhia province said on Saturday.

+Vladimir Rogov said the dome would protect against fragments of shells and improvised explosive devices carried by drones.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)